 Gardens that honour Petro Grigorenko

-Petro Grigorenko is honoured in the Garden of The Garden of the Righteous of Warsaw.
+Petro Grigorenko is honoured in the Garden of Warsaw.